wcheek/CDK_Lambda_EFS/ARTICLE.md

 # Lambda function with persistent file store using AWS CDK and AWS EFS

-Have you ever wanted Lambda functions to be able to save and load files locally without needing to transfer data between an S3 b?
+Have you ever wanted Lambda functions to be able to save and load files locally without needing to transfer data between an S3 bucket?
 This article is for you.

 By using `AWS EFS` we can [attach a persistent filesystem](https://aws.amazon.com/blogs/compute/using-amazon-efs-for-aws-lambda-in-your-serverless-applications/) to your Lambda function!